SarvadnyeeGhogare/Buck-Converter/README.md

 2.Soldered and tested the complete system on the fabricated PCB board to ensure reliable operation under various input and load conditions.

+CHALLENGES FACED:

+Soldering Issues: Precise soldering was required.
+Excess solder bridged copper traces, which had to be manually corrected.

+Driver Circuit Debugging: PWM output was distorted due to a faulty MOSFET driver.
+After replacing the IC and rechecking components, proper output was achieved.

+Overcurrent & Heating: During main PCB testing, the circuit drew excessive current and the output capacitor overheated above 18V.

+LEARNINGS:

+Diode Voltage Spike: A spike at switch-off was observed across the diode—likely due to parasitic effects.

+Importance of Driver IC: Driving the MOSFET without a proper driver resulted in distorted waveforms.
+A dedicated driver IC significantly improved switching clarity